armgitaar/alpasdev/src/main/resources/docs/http-response.md

 <a name="forgetting-cookies"></a>
 #### [Forgetting Cookies](#forgetting-cookies)

-You can forget/ clear a cookie by calling `forgetCookie()` method and passing the name of the cookie that you would want to clear.
+You can forget / clear a cookie by calling `forgetCookie()` method and passing the name of the cookie that you would want to clear.
 Optionally, you can also pass the cookie's `path` and/or the `domain`.

 <a name="redirects"></a>